Things to Watch for With Chest Pain

-The dangerous conditions that contribute to chest pain involve your heart or lungs.
+The dangerous conditions that contribute to chest pain maily involve your heart or lungs.

-Chest pain due to heart problems include heart attack occurring due to obstruction of blood flow in the heart as a result of a blood clot, angina occurring due to plaque buildup in the walls of the arteries that reduce the heart’s blood supply, aortic dissection involving the separation of the inner layers of aorta ruptures due to blood rush, and pericarditis caused by the inflammation of the sac around the heart.
+Chest pain can be due to heart problems which include heart attack (occurring due to obstruction of blood flow in the heart as a result of a blood clot), angina (occurring due to plaque buildup in the walls of the arteries that reduce the heart’s blood supply), aortic dissection (involving the separation of the inner layers of aorta ruptures due to blood rush), and pericarditis (caused by the inflammation of the sac around the heart).

-Chest pain can be due to lung conditions such as pulmonary embolism (when blood flow is obstructed to the lungs due to a lodged blood clot in the pulmonary artery), pleurisy (when the membrane covering your lungs are inflamed), collapsed lung (produces air in between the lungs and ribs), and pulmonary hypertension (high blood pressure in the arteries of the lungs).
+Chest pain can be due to lung conditions such as pulmonary embolism (when blood flow is obstructed to the lungs due to a blood clot lodged in the pulmonary artery), pleurisy (when the membrane covering your lungs are inflamed), collapsed lung (air in between the lungs and ribs cause the lung to collapse), and pulmonary hypertension (high blood pressure in the arteries of the lungs).

-The chest pain caused by disorders of digestive system include: Heartburn, gallbladder issues, swallowing concerns, or issues relating to the pancreas.
+The chest pain can also be caused by disorders of digestive system include: heartburn, gallbladder issues, swallowing concerns, or issues relating to the pancreas.

-Chest pain can be caused by the muscles and bones of the chest wall which include: Costochondritis, sore muscles, or injured ribs.
+Chest pain can be caused by the muscles and bones that make up chest wall, which can include: , sore muscles, costochondritis or injured ribs.

 Panic attacks and shingles can also be the cause of chest pain.